AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-tail.md

 ### Responsibilities for Processing the Final Outputs:

-#### Verifying ordered arrays.

-The iterations of the public kernel may yield values in an unordered state due to the serial nature of the kernel, which contrasts with the stack-based nature of code execution.

-This circuit ensures the correct ordering of the following arrays:

-- Read requests.
-- Update requests.

-An ordered requests array (_ordered_requests_) and a hints array are provided for each requests array via the private inputs.

-For each hint _hints[i]_ at index _i_, this circuit locates the request at index _i_ in _ordered_requests_:

-- If the request is not empty:
-  - It must match the request at index _hints[i]_ in the corresponding requests in the previous iteration's public inputs (_prev_requests_).
-  - If _i_ != 0, its counter must be greater than the counter of the request at index _i - 1_.
-- If the request is empty:
-  - All the subsequent requests must be empty in both _ordered_requests_ and _prev_requests_.

 #### Siloing values.

 1. It silos the following in the transient accumulated data with each item's contract address: